thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 22 July 2022
+### Daily Rundown on Saturday, 23 July 2022

-- The average temperature today is 16.54˚C;
+- The average temperature today is 22.61˚C;
-- With highs of 17.61˚C and lows of 14.42˚C.
+- With highs of 22.61˚C and lows of 12.53˚C.
-- You can expect light rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->